 - Flax Meal – mixed with water to make a flax egg.

 - Flour – you can use white, wheat, or gluten-free flour mixes or my homemade gluten-free flour mix.
-I have tested this recipe with may types of flower and they all work well.
+I have tested this recipe with may types of flour and they all work well.

 - Baking Powder – to help it rise.